 As always, take care of yourself (while also stretching and growing when the time is right.)

 When you're in the heat of the moment or don't understand your partner or loved one, it can be difficult to step outside yourself and hear your partner's needs.
-It is particularly difficult to hear those needs if you feel criticized, blamed, or inadequate because of the language they are using (which we will discuss at length later).
+It is particularly difficult to hear those needs if you feel criticized, blamed, or inadequate because of the language they are using (which we will discuss at length later) or because of your own internalized feelings, history and unique makeup.
 In short, many people talk about their needs and desires by criticizing what the other is doing rather than asking for what they would like for their partner to do.
-This can be an easy way to trigger feelings of inadequacy and lead to the other partner shutting down.
+Perceived (or real) criticism often triggers feelings of inadequacy, anger and distrust which inevitably creates disconnection and neuro-chemical shut down (fight, flight or freeze responses.)

 Step 2: Inquire about the problem or need of your partner.

-After taking a breath, here are some suggestions that can help clarify and deescalate the conversation:
+After taking a breathe or a walk, here are some suggestions that can help clarify and deescalate the conversation:

 b) Ask your partner how he or she is feeling.
 After an "I feel..." statement.
 "Tell me more about how you feel."
 Explore what it is like for your partner and trade places in your mind.
-Focus on his or her experience of the problem.
+Focus on their experience of the problem.
+Imagine what it would feel like to be them.

-e) Avoid talking about how you feel or perceive the situation until your partner is finished explaining his or her side.
+e) Avoid talking about how you feel or perceive the situation until your partner is finished explaining their side.
 Avoid at all cost becoming defensive - "you do the same thing," "I only did that because you told me to," etc. Just listen and take it in, not as a criticism of you, but as an unmet need of your partner.

 Step 3: Address the need

 Underlying most complaints is the need for companionship, love, or support.
 Try to get to the underlying need, not just the complaint.
 Vague complaints like, "I want you to care more," or "I want you to want to be with me," leave no room for specific adjustment.
-Ask for a concrete solution to the problem like going to a movie together, snuggling on the couch, hugging, touching, or spending time with family.
-Ask how often your partner needs those things.
+Ask for a concrete solution to the problem like going to a movie together, snuggling on the couch, talking openly, hugging, touching, or spending time with family.
+Ask how often your partner needs those things and ask them to continually speak up when they need it.

 Step 4: Make an agreement